 The main purpose of a covering letter is to present your CV in support of your job application.
 This may be obvious, but it’s surprising how many people appear to think that a covering letter needs to be long and complicated, and somehow justify its own existence...
-They create a covering letter which repeats all the information in the CV only in different words.
+They create a covering letter that repeats all the information in the CV only in different words.
+Wrong!

-Never send a covering letter which says ‘I enclose my CV, from which you will see ………….’
+Never send a covering note which says ‘I enclose my CV, from which you will see ………….’
 The employers can work out for themselves what is in the CV and they certainly don’t need telling the same thing twice.
 If you have followed all the correct advice and are presenting a good CV, then let it speak for itself.
 Remember; the time allocated to considering your application will probably take in both the CV and covering letter, so don’t waste any of that valuable time.

 If the instructions are to send the letter ‘for the attention of…’ then nowadays it is OK to put ‘Dear [full name]’ at the beginning of the letter.
-In this case you should end the letter with ‘Yours sincerely’.
+In this case, you should end the letter with ‘Yours sincerely’.

 Before starting to write the letter do some research so that you can have some background information about the organisation you are applying to.
 It’s really easy to go on their website and find out more about them.
 This will help not only with your covering letter, but also when it comes to an interview.

 Beware of making your covering note look like a "cut and paste" letter that has been sent out for a number of different jobs.
 The best thing to do is to create a generic one that can be ‘personalised’ for each individual job application.

 Use the title of the job and where it has been advertised at the top of the letter or as the subject matter.

 You can then start the letter by saying ‘I enclose my CV in support of my application for the above position’.
 Go on to say why you believe you are particularly well suited to this role.
 Try to identify some specific skills or experience that you have which make you a strong candidate.